 Stick to what's expected

-Don't try and be clever and get inventive with your page titles; stick to standard names for your primary navigation.
+Don't try and be smart and get inventive with your page titles; stick to standard names for your primary navigation.
 A blog is a blog, not a "journal".
 An "about" page doesn't have to be labelled "Company Mission" or anything else for that matter.
 Don't give any opportunity for visitors to furrow their brows and wonder where to click next.

 If you use Squarespace, you're getting an all-in-one platform that removes all the headaches of building and designing a website.
 You can choose from a range of beautiful templates that help you get started with the essential bones of what's expected.